Lee Kyou-hyuk: 2006 and beyond

 Lee enjoyed another season near the world top in 2009, finishing on the podium in 9 of 22 international starts, and winning two 500 m races and one 1000 m race.
 However, he fell in the final race in the world sprint championships, ruining his chance of third successive world sprint title, and was found in fifth in the World Cup standings on both the shorter distances after missing nearly one-third of the season.
 At the 500 m in the World Single Distance Championship, Lee beat every race winner from earlier in the season, only to be pipped to the title by Lee Kang-seok.

 The Olympic 2009–10 season began with two podium appearances on the 500 m in the opening races in Berlin, and in the third World Cup meet of the season, Lee won the Saturday race on the 500 metres with a new personal best of 34.28 seconds.
 He also finished second on the 1000 metres, though well behind both his personal best and the winner Davis.
 Two more 500 m race wins in the Utah Olympic Oval, shaving another 0.02 seconds off his personal best, propelled him into second in the overall World Cup standings after 8 of 12 races.
 In January 2010, Lee was one of the few top skaters who entered the World Sprint Championships in Obihiro, Japan.
 Lee won both 1000 m races and finished on the podium in the 500 m races, winning the overall title by a margin of nearly one point after four races, the largest margin of victory for eighteen years.
 He thus became the fourth male skater to win three world sprint titles.

 However, Lee was unable to back up his good form in the four pre-Olympic years at the Vancouver Olympics; 9th place on 1000 m and 15th place on 500 m meant that the veteran had his worst Olympic performance since his 1994 debut.
 He was one of few disappointments in a strong Korean team, which topped the medal table in speed skating; teammate Mo Tae-bum, who had skipped the Obihiro championship, won the 500 m gold.

 In December 2010, Lee won his 10th consecutive National Sprint Speed Skating Championships.
 On January 23, 2011, he won his fourth World Sprint Speed Skating Championships, joining Igor Zhelezovski (six-time World Champion), Eric Heiden (consecutive four times) and Jeremy Wotherspoon among men to win four.

 In 2021, Lee signed a contract with IHQ.

 Personal life

 Lee married actress Son Dam-bi on May 13, 2022 in a private ceremony.
 Their romantic relationship started in September 2021.
+On September 26, 2024, Son announced her pregnancy.
+The couple welcomed a daughter on April 11, 2025.